Request a Metal Injection Molding Quote

 Which Dimensional Details Most Often Affect Final Quality

 The most important dimensional review points in MIM are rarely the overall outside dimensions alone.
-In real projects, the following details are usually more important than the part envelope by itself.
+In real projects, the highest-risk dimensions are usually functional dimensions located on unstable features: holes near free edges, slots in weak ligaments, flatness requirements on thin plates, or assembly datums placed on long unsupported geometry.

 Dimensional Detail Why It Matters in MIM Typical Quality Risk